-Now that we have Machida set up to run the "Celsius to Fahrenheit" application, and the metrics UI and something it can send output to up and running, we can run the application itself by executing the following command:
+Now that we have Machida set up to run the "Alerts" application, and the metrics UI and something it can send output to up and running, we can run the application itself by executing the following command (remember to use the

 5555, and send metrics data to port